CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Novice/MeleeCantrip.md

 # Melee Cantrip

-Use of Melee Cantrips in combat is genrally only reserved for dealing with minor threats to save magic resource or as a desperate last resort after all magic resources are depleted.
+Use of Melee Cantrips in combat is generally only reserved for dealing with minor threats to save magic resource or as a desperate last resort after all magic resources are depleted.

 **Range:** Melee